 I test this research question in the corporate bond fund setting as its illiquid asset holdings exacerbate adverse consequences of mutual funds' liquidity transformation on financial market fragility (Goldstein et al., 2017).
-I uncover that bond funds using derivatives for speculative purposes unwind more non-derivative securities than derivative nonusers, particularly for funds with considerable derivative exposure and tight liquid buffers.
+I uncover that bond funds using derivatives for speculative purposes unwind more non-derivative securities than derivative nonusers, particularly among funds with considerable derivative exposure and tight liquid buffers.
 This finding supports the notion that since speculative derivative positions bring about severe leverage risks for bond funds during market stress, derivative speculators must unwind non-derivative holdings to pay off corresponding obligations if they are short of liquid reserves.
-On the other hand, I also document that derivative hedgers engage in fewer unwanted liquidations as the gains from their hedging derivative positions can effectively counteract the losses of their non-derivative assets.
+On the other hand, I also document that derivative hedgers engage in fewer unwanted liquidations as the gains from their hedging derivative positions can effectively counterbalance the losses of their non-derivative assets.
 More importantly, excessive liquidations by derivative speculators add significant selling pressure on held bonds, thereby leading to asset price drops and excess return volatility.

 My findings have implications for recent regulations on mutual funds' derivative usage (Rule 18f-4).
 The new rule rescinds the original loose framework that could introduce investor protection concerns about mutual funds' derivatives use.
 Instead, derivative funds should implement a risk management program that routinely monitors funds' risk-taking behavior via derivative instruments and comply with an outer VaR limit to alleviate the destabilizing effects of excessive leverage.
-My paper shows that mutual funds utilize derivatives for heterogeneous purposes, and various derivative usage can generate distinct impacts on financial market stability.
-Hence, disclosing specific derivative exposure for speculation and hedging can improve investor welfare and facilitate regulatory oversight.
-Moreover, my analysis indicates that the leverage risk is the primary channel through which mutual funds' derivative uses disrupt financial markets.
-Regulators may adopt more effective leverage risk metrics to monitor funds' leverage usage via derivative instruments.
+Nevertheless, Rule 18f-4 does not require funds to disclose adequate information related to their purposes of derivatives use to fund clients.
+My results suggest that disclosing specific derivative exposure for speculation and hedging can improve investor protection.
+Reporting details on the operations of the derivatives risk management program also enables fund shareholders to know more about additional risks of derivative positions.
+Moreover, VaR is not a reliable measure of fund leverage risk.
+My analysis indicates that regulators should adopt more effective leverage risk metrics to monitor funds' leverage usage via derivative instruments.